ListedFit is reader-supported. When you buy through links on our site, we may earn a small commission.

 Asics are one of the leading manufacturers of running shoes.
 The name stands for “anima sana in corpore sano,” which is Latin for “a sound mind in a sound body.”
 This motto reflects their philosophy to design excellent footwear to facilitate healthy exercise and promote well-being.
 In 1949, Dr. Yoshihiko Hatano founded the company with this aim in mind.
 From the beginning, Asics has always focused on quality and performance to provide their customers with an excellent running experience.

 I see this question asked on many running forums and blogs.
-The answer is hard to pin down because it depends on the model of the shoe and Asics running shoes, in particular, come in many different sizing options as they are known for being very comfortable once you get the size just right.
+The answer is hard to pin down because it depends on the model of the shoe and Asics running shoes, in particular, come in many different sizing options as we know them for being very comfortable once you get the size just right.

 Sometimes you can go up half a size (or even an entire size) and sometimes you can stay with your normal shoe size.
 It depends on whether the shoe is straight or curved, and what type of arch it has.